FaranBhatti/ADDer_and_ANDer-circuit/README.md

 Description:

 Goal is to add or and inputs A and B depending on which pushbutton is pressed.
 If both pushbuttons are pressed simultaneously then the right pushbutton takes priority which adds the inputs A and B.

+The implementation of this is done on the De1-SoC Cyclone 5 FPGA.